software-students-fall2024/0-git-workflow-practice-yeshnii/README.md

     <br>
     I also found the article’s exploration of the the API economy interesting since I’ve utilized API’s like Google Maps API and OpenAI in past side projects.
 I like using API since it gives regular people access to immensely powerful technologies, and lets them experiment with them.
 Furthermore, I am curious to learn more about how the API Economy will create a drive towards more event-driven architecture.
 I also think it is interesting that websites/applications are going to have to be Mobile First.
 I am curious to find out how this changes design when most languages & resources were originally built to support traffic from laptops rather than small mobile devices.
 <br>

+# May's comment
+In the article, it talks about the rise of low-code/no-code platform, made me realize that I need to pay more attention on AI's development so that I wouldn't be replaced by some AI-powered apps unprepared.
+Although now those platforms still rely largely on pre-built blocks and are only meant to speed up part of the development, with the growing of AI, it is an unshakeable trend that simple software would be built by AI fully in a forseeable future.
+The fact that the demand for AI and data science leveraging machine learning are increasing, as mentioned in the article, also points to the same future.